openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 40: Power reporting in Watts on power change

 Power reporting in Watts on power change
-  *  default value 0
-  * 0 – Reporting Disabled
-  * 1–100 = 1%-100% Reporting enabled.
-Power report is send (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.
+<ul&gt<li&gt default value 0</li&gt <li&gt0 – Reporting Disabled</li&gt <li&gt1–100 = 1%-100% Reporting enabled.
+Power report is send (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%.</li&gt </ul&gt<p&gt<strong&gtNOTE</strong&gt: If power changed is less than 1W, the report is not send (pushed), independent of percentage set</p&gt

-**NOTE**: If power changed is less than 1W, the report is not send (pushed), independent of percentage set Values in the range 0 to 100 may be set.
+Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```0```.